thisisevilevil/evilevil365/_drafts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 ### Option #1: Perform Rollback locally from the device settings

 have the user navigate to Settings -> Windows Update -> Update History -> Recovery.
 Then press the "Go Back" button to start the rollback.
-In the past this option required local admin rights, but this is no longer the case.

 ![Win11Rollback](/assets/images/2024-06-20-UpgradeWindows11-UnsupportedHardware/Win11-Rollback.png?raw=true "Rollback to Windows 10")